 Kennedy, M. (2018, October 15).
 To prevent wildfires, PG&E pre-emptively cuts power to thousands in California.
 Newyork Times. https://www.npr.org/2018/10/15/657468903/to-prevent- wildfires-pg-e-preemptively-cuts-power-to-thousands-in-California

 g.
 For the report

 Los Angeles County Department of Public Health.
 (2017, January).
 Key indicators of health by service planning area. http://publichealth.lacounty.gov/ha/

 Centers for Disease Control and Prevention.
 (2018, August 22).
 Preventing HPV-associated cancers. https://www.cdc.gov/cancer/hpv/basic_info/prevention.htm/

 PROOF.
-The authors are advised to pay attention to check the proof sheet.
-Proof must be sent back to the Editorial Office within 1 week of receipt.
-If this period is exceeded, proofs will be recheck by the Editorial Office without the author’s correction.
+The authors are advised to pay attention to check the proof sheet which must be sent back to the Editorial Office within 1 week of receipt.
+If this period is exceeded, proofs will be rechecked by the Editorial Office without the author’s correction.